 The variegated monstera albo is an elusive and rare plant that many plant lovers collect, adore, and use as an ornamental plant.
 This tropical plant is native to South and Central America and is recognized by its heart-shaped, variegated leaves.

-This plant’s large white (or cream) splashes naturally occur on its split leaves.
+Unlike most monsteras, such as the monstera adansonii, this plant has large white (or cream) splashes naturally occur on its split leaves.
 These patches do not contain chlorophyll as typical green leaves because they do not undergo photosynthesis.
 Although this plant’s leaves do not undergo photosynthesis, they should not be hindered from getting tons of sunlight and love.

 This plant’s sections contain mutated cells and do not allow the plant to absorb sunlight as the green parts of the plant do.
 This variegated monstera plant is different from the Monstera Thai Constellation (which is lab-created) because the Monstera Thai Constellation has a stable variegation, meaning it will always grow with variegation on all its leaves.